OpenSolo/documentation/copter37.md

 ### ArduCopter 3.7-Dev

-The test package contains ArduCopter 3.7-dev (master) as of Monday 1/28/2019.
-As of this date, ArduCopter master (3.7-dev) has the slew rate limiting required by the stock cubes and also restores the GoPro automatic power-off.
+The test package contains ArduCopter 3.7-dev (master) as of Saturday April 27, 2019.
+ArduCopter master (3.7-dev) has the slew rate limiting required by the stock cubes and also restores the GoPro automatic power-off.
 ArduCopter 3.7-dev is light years ahead of the old 3DR firmware, which was based on ArduCopter 3.2 in 2015.
 It is also significantly ahead of the version that shipped with Open Solo for Green Cubes, which was ArduCopter 3.5.4.  _All required parameter values are baked in by default!!
 You do NOT need to load any parameter files._

 ### Updated Python Files For IMX